 - Convert DigitalOcean droplet into Snapshot image

 We have done an amazing job till now with setting up a cloud server, optimizing, and securing it.
-Now we will move into maintenance mode where will be able to setup Ubuntu cloud server update and upgrade automatically.
+Now we will move into maintenance mode where we will be able to setup Ubuntu cloud server update and upgrade automatically.

 We will use the CRON jobs feature to run the update, upgrade, auto-clean and auto-remove commands in SSH at a predefined time interval.
-We can also set up a nightly reboot of cloud server if required.
+We can also set up a nightly reboot of the cloud server if required.